 Don’t miss your chance to witness an exciting time when Modern Art came of age in Philadelphia, heralded by Barnes through his ground-breaking students.
 And one pesky outlier who relentlessly pursued his own vision to help found a movement here that defined a generation.

 About George Anderson’s Collection:

-East Falls resident George Anderson has been buying Group 55 paintings for decades, stockpiling over 1,000 to date.
+East Falls resident George Anderson has been buying Group 55 paintings for decades.
 All artists lived in locally, either in Philly or in towns along City Ave like Overbrook, Havertown, and Merion.
 This will be George’s first show at West Laurel Hill, and the debut of many prominent pieces that have never been shown publicly before.